2018 Spring Election

-Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the April 4, 2017 Spring Primary.
+Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the April 3, 2018 Spring Election.
 You may also request an absentee ballot by letter.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 You must also provide Proof of Identification with your request.

 MAKING APPLICATION TO RECEIVE AN ABSENTEE BALLOT BY MAIL

 The deadline for making application to receive an absentee ballot by mail is:

 5:00 pm on the fifth day before the election.
 (March 29, 2018)

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

 You can also request and vote an absentee ballot in the clerk’s office during the days and hours specified below for casting an absentee ballot in person.

 Village of Twin Lake

 No in person absentee voting may occur on a weekend or legal holiday.

 The first day to vote an absentee ballot in the clerk’s office is Friday, March 16, 2018.
 The last day to vote an absentee ballot in the clerk’s office is 5:00 p.m. on Friday, March 30, 2018.